Updated April 2026

 VA Renovation Loans

-This is one of the most underused VA benefits I see.
+This is a VA benefit that doesn't get enough attention.
 A VA renovation loan lets you purchase a home that needs work and finance the repairs right into the mortgage.
 Instead of buying the home, then taking out a separate construction loan or HELOC for repairs, everything goes into one loan with one payment.

 The appraiser values the home based on what it will be worth after repairs.
 You can finance up to $50,000 in renovations (some lenders go higher) for things like new roofs, kitchens, bathrooms, HVAC, flooring, and structural repairs.
 The work must be done by a licensed contractor, and the lender manages disbursements as work is completed.

 Why does this matter?
-Because in competitive markets, homes that need work often sell for significantly less.
+Because in competitive markets, homes that need work often sell for a lot less.
 If other buyers are passing on a house because it needs a $30,000 kitchen renovation, that's your opportunity.
 You're competing against fewer offers and building instant equity.

 IRRRL - The VA Streamline Refinance

 IRRRL stands for Interest Rate Reduction Refinance Loan, but everyone calls it the VA Streamline.
-This is one of the simplest refinance programs in existence.
+This is about as easy as refinancing gets.
 If you currently have a VA loan and rates have dropped, you can refinance with minimal paperwork.
+I cover the full refinancing picture in my Should You Refinance in 2026? guide, but the IRRRL is in a category of its own.

 I've had veterans go from application to closing in under 15 days.
 If you locked your rate during a higher-rate period and rates have come down, this is worth a phone call.